Niki-600/kdesu-rust-workaround/README.md

 I am currently unsure about what security implications applying this fix might have as the wrapper is located in the home directory

-I might even edit the script to replace kdesu entirely using polkit (Basically kdesu calls polkit -> you can proceed without entering a password into the kdesu prompt after being prompted to authenticate using polkit)
+I might even edit the script to basically replace kdesu entirely using polkit (Basically kdesu calls polkit -> you get prompted to authenticate by polkit -> kdesu prompt arrives -> enter nothing -> App still opens)

 --------------------------------------------------------------------------
 Where does this Issue come from?